-We needed our own factory
+The decision to build our own factory

 For the first eight years, I outsourced manufacturing.
 But I realized outsourcing didn't give us the flexibility or control to solve fit problems for guys.
 So I built a factory in New Jersey.
 Our seamstresses shipped their first product in August 2012 -- a jean.

 Now all of our products are made inside our East Rutherford, NJ factory.
 The factory gives our production and service team the tools they need to help customers meet their individual fit requirements.